barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :adaptive:

     The following program segment should reverse the order of the list "oldList", by storing it in the list "newList".
 Print the result at the end.
+For example, if "oldList" ["this", "is", "a", "list"], the "newList" should print ["list", "a", "is", "this"].
     The blocks have been mixed up and include extra blocks that aren't needed in the solution.
     -----
-    def reverse():
+    def reverse(oldList):
     =====
-        oldList= [“this”, “is”, “a”, “list”]
         newList=[]
     =====
         for x in range(0, len(oldList)):